QuickBlox/q-municate-services-ios/README.md

 ```

-Retrieve users with full name.
+Search for users with full name.

 ```objective-c